marcinsiedlik/auto_localized/packages/auto_localized/README.md

 ```
 ***Note:** These arguments are required - The compiler will force you to pass these arguments.*

+You can also get args translation without applying them with `getRaw()` method.

-You can use argument with given number as much as you want, example:
+Argument with given number can be used as much as you want, example:
 ```json
 {
   "distance" : "Traveled: {2} {1} - Distance: {3} {1}"